-Bring to a boil, then reduce heat to a simmer, and cook for four to six hours.
+For stovetop: Bring it to a boil, cover, reduce the heat to a simmer, and cook for four to six hours.
 The longer the better as the meat will be much more tender and flavorful.

-Remove the meat and shred it using to forks.
+Remove the meat and shred it using two forks.

 Then return it to the pot/dutch oven and simmer for an additional one to two hours.